jimerik1/epsg_proj/docs/transform_trajectory.md

 ## Request

 ### Example: Geographic trajectory
 Each point uses `x`/`y` for convenience, but they represent lon/lat because the source CRS is `EPSG:4326`.
+Use [`/api/crs/info`](crs_info.md) when you need to confirm whether a CRS is geographic before choosing field names.

 ```http
 POST /api/transform/trajectory